ahmfrank/app/README.md

 # app
 Dokcer-AWS-ECS
+Github souce code pull in Jenkins maven build jar/war --> docker host to build docker image and Push docker image to AWS ECR repository (Jenkins use ssh function to run) Then Running aws cloudformation with below yaml files to deploy docker image on AWS Fargate ECS

 * Create AWS ECR repository command*
   $aws  ecr create-repository  --repository-name  <<he name of repository>>
 * to loggin to AWS